vamsikankipati/react-redux-es/README.md

+# react-redux-es

-A repo built on React Hooks and its related React libraries using latest HTML, CSS, ECMAScript and web related specifications.
+A repo of React functional components, latest implementations of ECMAScript and other web specifications.

+<-- TypeScript support to be added yet. -->